Sarah-C/Generic_UVC-Click_Library/README.md

 # Generic UVC-Click Library
 This is a library for Arduino devices to use the UVC Click sensor board without the Click mother boards.
+The included example shows you how to read everything from the raw digital value, through to calculating the power of UVC.
+The AN pin is an analogue pin that the standard analogRead() Arduino function can use, though less accurate than the I2C digital output.

 ## HOW DOES IT WORK?
 UVC Click can provide reliable and stable UVC light intensity value by using GUVC-T21GH sensor which have spectral detection range of 220nm - 280nm with output responsivity of 0.6mV/nW (at 254nm).